We administer 2 sets of legislative requirements for imported food. These requirements:

 Guidelines for overseas disclosure of information

-As a signatory to international treaties to protect human health, Australia is obliged to share information with our international partners where there is a risk to human health posed by an imported food.
+Australia has signed on to international treaties to protect human health.
+We share information with our international partners when there is a risk posed by an imported food.

 |Guidelines for overseas disclosure of information PDF||6||516 KB|